-The Employer shall make available \$1,000,000.00 per year for the Joint Education and Training Committee in Fiscal Years 2013, 2014, 2015, and 2016.
-In the event that the maximum allowable annual contribution of the Employer is not used, the remainder shall not carry over to the succeeding fiscal year and no funds will be carried beyond the term of the 2011 Agreement.
+The Employer shall make available \$1,000,000.00 per year for the Joint Education and Training Committee for each Fiscal Year covered by the 2016 National Agreement.
+In the event that the maximum allowable annual contribution of the Employer is not used, the remainder shall not carry over to the succeeding fiscal year and no funds will be carried beyond the term of the 2016 Agreement.
 The Fund shall be supervised by the Joint National Committee.
 However, the disbursement of any expenditures must be authorized by the appointed chairpersons of each of the respective parties.
 The appointment of such shall be in writing and provided to each of the parties.